Krivik/KrivikRepository/README.md

 # node-red-contrib-unipi
 This module provides two nodes in Node-RED to quickly access the UniPi device.
 For more information about UniPi devices see <a href="https://www.unipi.technology/">here</a>.

 For connection of the node with the UniPi device is required to install on the UniPi device the EVOK utility in version 2.0 or higher.
-See <a href="https://github.com/UniPiTechnology/evok">UniPi GitHub</a> for more information.
+See <a href="https://github.com/UniPiTechnology/evok">UniPi GitHub</a> or <a href="https://www.unipi.technology/cs/content/evok-18">UniPi EVOK</a> for more information.

 For connection - node and the UniPi device - use the websocket node which is set as `connect to` on the adress ws://[adress of the UniPi device]/ws.